 The Quality & Risk Management Partner is appointed by the Board of Directors and has reporting access to the Board of Directors.
-The Quality & Risk Management Partner regularly participates in leadership team meetings to discuss and assess quality and risk relating to daily management.
-Furthermore, the Quality & Risk Management Partner reports to the Regional and Sub-regional Quality & Risk Management Partners within KPMG International on a regular basis agreed with them.
+The Quality & Risk Management Partner regularly participates in Leadership Team meetings to discuss and assess quality and risks relating to daily management.
+Furthermore, the Quality & Risk Management Partner reports to the Regional and Sub-regional Quality & Risk Management Partners within KPMG International on a regular basis.

-The principal role of the Quality & Risk Management Partner is to provide oversight of quality and risk management matters across the firm, including quality and compliance with FSR - Danish Auditors' Code of Ethics for Professional Accountants and other applicable legislation, policies and guidelines.
-The Quality & Risk Management Partner also oversees that a culture of quality and integrity is maintained within the Company, develops policies and procedures relating to professional risk management, ethics and independence, quality control and compliance and considers the impact of findings from compliance quality monitoring programmes and the adequacy of proposed remedial actions.
+The principal role of the Quality & Risk Management Partner is to provide oversight of quality and risk management matters across the firm, including quality and compliance with the IESBA Code of Ethics and other applicable legislation, policies and guidelines.
+The Quality and Risk Management Partner also oversees that a culture of quality and integrity is maintained within the Company, develops policies and procedures relating to professional risk management, ethics and independence, quality control and compliance and considers the impact of findings from compliance quality monitoring programmes and the adequacy of proposed remedial actions.